Wednesday, 21 June 2017

 The little market town of Blérancourt in the department of Aisne in Hauts-de-France in northern France is gearing up to celebrate the 250th anniversary of its most famous son, Louis-Antoine de Saint-Just, born on 25th August 1767.
 Last Saturday (17th June), the festivities kicked off with the planting of a Tree of Liberty on the Place du Général-Leclerc, situated right outside the surviving gateway to what was once the feudal château which dominated the village (now the museum of Franco-American co-operation).
 13th July will see the reopening of Saint-Just's childhood home, now a museum to his memory.

-The preservation of the maison Saint-Just has owed much to the efforts of determined individuals - particularly Anne Quennedy, president of the Association pour la sauvegarde de la Maison de Saint-Just, and Patrick Laplace the longstanding Leftwing mayor of the tiny commune (which in 2014 boasted only 1231 inhabitants).
+The preservation of the maison Saint-Just has owed much to the efforts of determined individuals - particularly Anne Quennedey, president of the Association pour la sauvegarde de la Maison de Saint-Just, and Patrick Laplace the longstanding Leftwing mayor of the tiny commune (which in 2014 boasted only 1231 inhabitants).
 The Association was set up on the initiative of Saint-Just's biographer Bernard Vinot in 1985 to raise funds for the purchase and restoration of the property, which was first opened to the public in 1996.
 Sadly, in 2012 disaster struck when the house was badly damaged by a fire, caused by the explosion of a bottle of barbecue gaz in a neighbouring garden.
 The cost of renovations was put a€600,000.
 Also lost was the new interactive display with five screens which had been set up in the interior.
-Anne Quennedy was determined not only to make good the damage but to improve on the restoration of the 1980s.
+Anne Quennedey was determined not only to make good the damage but to improve on the restoration of the 1980s.
 There are plans to develop a library and permanent commemorative museum.
 Two temporary exhibitions will mark the anniversary celebrations, one on images of Saint-Just and the other on the Revolution in postage stamps.

 References